 Biedma says, "We arrived at a province that seamed to us to be the best that we had come upon in all the land (of North America), which is called Anicoyanque."
 The others called it "Nilco."

 Elvas continues, over the next nine paragraphs, "Thirty Indians were captured there, among them being two of the principal men of the town.
-The governor sent a captain on ahead to Nilco (around Bayou Bartholomew's swamp to the bluffs east of today's Star City - see map above) with horse and foot, so that the Indians might not have any opportunity to carry off the food.
-They went through three of four large towns, and in the town where the chief lived - located two leagues (5 miles) from where the governor remained (in Tianto near today's Crigler) - they found many Indians with their bows and arrows, and in appearance as if they wished to give battle, and who were surrounding the town.
+The governor sent a captain on ahead to Nilco (around Cane Creek's swamps to the bluffs east of today's Star City - on map above) with horse and foot, so that the Indians might not have any opportunity to carry off the food.
+They went through three of four large towns, and in the town where the chief lived (at Star City) - located two leagues (5 miles) from where the governor remained (in Tianto near today's Crigler) - they found many Indians with their bows and arrows, and in appearance as if they wished to give battle, and who were surrounding the town.
 As soon as they saw the Christians were coming toward them, without any hesitation they set fire to the chiefs house and escaped over a swamp that lay near the town (Dry Fork Creek Swamp below Star City), where the horses could not cross.
 Next day, Wednesday, March 29 (under a nearly Full Moon), the governor reached Nilco.
-He lodged with all his men in the chiefs town which was located on a level field, and which was all populated for a quarter of a league (three-quarters of a mile); while a league and a half distant (4 miles northward toward today's Nebo) were other very large towns where there was a quantity of corn, beans, walnuts, and dried plums.
+He lodged with all his men in the chiefs town which was located on a level field, and which was all populated for a quarter of a league (three-quarters of a mile - to Dry Fork Creek); while a league and a half distant (4 miles northward toward today's Nebo) were other very large towns where there was a quantity of corn, beans, walnuts, and dried plums...